d8aware/vscode-mermaid-extension/README.md

 **When enabled:**
 - Opening a preview creates a single, reusable preview panel
-- Switching between `.mmd` file tabs automatically updates the preview
+- Switching between `.mmd` or `.mermaid` file tabs automatically updates the preview
 - Closing and reopening the preview works as expected

 **When disabled (default):**